 Before you travel internationally, you are encouraged to review Global Brown’s International Travel Safety and Security website and familiarize yourself with the following information:

 - All Brown faculty, staff, undergraduate, graduate, and medical students should register their University-related travel overseas in Brown’s global travel registry, TravelSafe, via their Brown login.

 - The University has contracted with International SOS to provide Brown University travelers with 24 hour worldwide medical and travel assistance, including emergency evacuation, at no additional cost to faculty, staff, and students who are traveling on behalf of the University and/or on University approved study abroad programs.

-Registering your trip on the My Trips link enables International SOS and Brown to better assist you in the event of an emergency such as a natural disaster, security event or to reach you regarding an emergency back home.
+- Registering your travel information in TravelSafe automatically activates the program benefits provided through International SOS and enables Brown and International SOS to better assist you in the event of an emergency such as a natural disaster, security event, medical incident, or to reach you regarding an emergency back home.

 Travel Management Policies:

 Information regarding travel expense policies can be found on the Controller’s Office website.
 Travelers wishing to be reimbursed using federal funds are reminded to comply with the Fly America Act and the requirement to use US Flag Carriers.
 Questions about this requirement can be addressed by the Office of Sponsored Projects.
 (401-863-2777).